 The recoverable amount of this unit has been determined based on a value in use calculation.
 Management believes this unit has an indefinite useful life.
-However, for the purposes of the impairment test, the calculation uses cash flow projections based on financial budgets approved by management covering a five-year period, and a discount rate of 18% (2013: 19%) with a steady 5% (2013: 5%) growth rate.
+However, for the purposes of the impairment test, the calculation uses cash flow projections based on financial budgets approved by management covering a five-year period, and a discount rate of 16% (2014: 18%) with a 7% to 10% (2014: 5%) growth rate.
 This growth rate is based on the furniture industry growth forecasts in the U.S. and does not exceed the average long term growth rate for the furniture industry.
 This unit's cash flows beyond the five-year period are extrapolated using a zero growth rate.